pplaquette/evtyz-BiblioBarcode/README.md

 # BiblioBarcode

-Written and designed by Evan Zheng.
+Written and built by Evan Zheng.

-BiblioBarcode is an Android app that scans ISBN barcodes and formats them into a bibliography.
+BiblioBarcode is an Android app that scans ISBN barcodes on books and formats them into a bibliography in MLA, APA, Chicago, or Harvard style.

 This app was created as part of a CS50x final project, and was written using Java and SQL on Android Studio.

+# Features and Implementation

+- Supports both scanning an ISBN (using camera input from CameraX) and manual ISBN input
+- Utilizes Google's Mobile Vision Machine Learning API to scan for valid barcodes in photos
+- Queries the Google Books API using Android Volley for a book with a matching ISBN
+- Parses the resulting JSON information into title, author, publisher, and date fields
+- Allows users to edit and update the book's information after parsing to clean up errors and add additional info
+- Stores books on a SQLite database supported by Android Room
+- Formats the book's information into a bibliography in the user's choice of MLA, APA, Chicago, or Harvard style
+- Exports the bibliography to the user's choice of either a clipboard or a formatted HTML file

 # Libraries and APIs Used